Mixtec culture: Militarism

 In the center is a warrior carrying the common weapon of the Mixtecs and Zapotecs.
 Codex Nuttal, page 10.

 The Mixtecs developed their own arts of war, invented their own weapons and carried out their own conquests, as well as defended their territories from any invaders.
 Their conflicts and alliances were mainly between Mixtec cities and Zapotec towns.
-The most prominent hero in Mixtec history was Ocho Venado, ruler of Tututepec and conqueror; his exploits are recounted in the Codex Nuttal.
+The most prominent hero in Mixtec history was Eight Deer, ruler of Tututepec and conqueror; his exploits are recounted in the Codex Nuttal.

 The codex give us a glimpse of the weapons and uniforms used by the Mixtecs.